dlt-hub/verified-sources/sources/filesystem/README.md

 ### Cleanup after loading data

-Obtain an fsspec client from an extracted filesystem resource to perform operations like deleting processed files.
-Use the fsspec_from_resource method from the filesystem module as shown:
+Obtain an "fsspec" client from an extracted filesystem resource to perform operations like deleting processed files.
+Use the `fsspec_from_resource` method from the filesystem module as shown:

 ```python
 from filesystem import filesystem, fsspec_from_resource